adrianlyjak/Leaflet.heat/README.md

 - **radius** - radius of each "point" of the heatmap, `25` by default
 - **blur** - amount of blur, `15` by default
 - **gradient** - color gradient config, e.g. `{0.4: 'blue', 0.65: 'lime', 1: 'red'}`
+- **autoMax** - automatically compute the max value based on the current map frame

 Each point in the input array can be either an array like `[50.5, 30.5, 0.5]`, or a [Leaflet LatLng object](http://leafletjs.com/reference.html#latlng).